 Back in 2019, three engineers-to-be at the university of Aarhus, Denmark, began discussing possible ways to tackle the pollution of the textile and fashion industry.
 Soon they started experimenting in the lab with remarkable results, and in 2020 Textile Change was founded.

-We are currently aiming to establish a demonstration plant capable of processing 500 tonnes of input material a year.
+We are currently establshing a demonstration plant.
 This plant is to be followed by the first commercial plant.